-7.1.1.3.
+7.1.1.5.
 OEM schema file naming

 To avoid namespace collisions with current or future standard Redfish schema files, 3rd parties defining Redfish schemas should prepend an organization name to the Namespace as the file name.
-For example, "ContosoDisk_v1.xml" or "ContosoDisk.v1.0.4.json".
+For example, "ContosoDisk v1.xml" or "ContosoDisk.v1.0.4.json".

 7.1.2.
-Programmatic access to schema files
+Programmatic access to schema, registry, or profile files

-Programs may access the Schema Repository using the redfish.dmtf.org/schemas/v1 durable URL, as this folder will contain each released version of each schema.
-Programs incorporating schema usage should implement a local schema cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.
+Programs may access the Schema Repository using the durable URLs listed at the redfish.dmtf.org repository, as these folders will contain every released version of each file.
+Programs incorporating remote repository access should implement a local cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.